What Defenses Are Available for PC 664/187 Attempted Murder?

 Attempted Murder Defense Attorney in Los Angeles

-It would be best if you had somebody like me who's been doing this for 30 years and have defended many of these cases because I'm going to let you know whether or not your defense makes sense and whether I think you have a good chance to win based on that particular defense.
+It would be best if you had somebody like me who's been doing this for 30 years and has defended many of these cases because I'm going to let you know whether or not your defense makes sense and whether I think you have a good chance to win based on that particular defense.

 Attempted murder is a severe charge.
 It would be best if you had a serious attorney.
-It would be best if you had somebody who is going to fight for you and somebody with the skill level to win one of these cases, number and; and number two, the knowledge and know-how to know when to fight the case and when to negotiate the case.
+It would be best if you had somebody who is going to fight for you and somebody with the skill level to win one of these cases, number and number two, the knowledge and know-how to know when to fight the case and when to negotiate the case.

 So, if you want the best, you've come to the right place.
 Let me put my decades of experience to work for you – the thousands of cases I've defended and had much success with.